bauwenst/TkTkT/README.md

 print(tokeniser.prepareAndTokenise("A bad cab, ABBA!")) print(tokeniser.tokenise("abc."))
 ```
 There are many more preprocessing classes available, some pre-made.
-Check out the `CommonsensePreprocessor`
+Check out the `ModernEnglishPreprocessor`
 for typical modern use-cases.

 ### HuggingFace compatibility